Action-Sufficient Goal Representations: Optimal Policy Estimation and Action Sufficiency

 \subsection{Action Sufficiency}

-Proposition~\ref{prop:decomposition} reveals that optimizing $\pi^\ell$ serves only to minimize the modeling error, leaving the second term as an irreducible penalty determined solely by the information loss in $\phi$.
+Proposition~\ref{prop:decomposition} reveals that optimizing $\pi^\ell$ to minimize Eq.~\eqref{eq:kl_risk} serves only to minimize the modeling error, leaving the second term as an irreducible penalty determined solely by the information loss in $\phi$.
 This motivates our core definition of \textbf{action sufficiency}:

 This condition is equivalent to the conditional independence $A \perp G \mid (S, Z)$, or almost surely matching the posterior laws: $P(\cdot | S, G) = P(\cdot | S, Z)$.
 Intuitively, action sufficiency implies that $Z$ retains all goal information requisite for optimal action prediction.